 You’ll notice something different about our mashed potatoes.
 First, we include the skins, because that’s where most of the health benefits come from!
 Second, we add a little bit of garlic to the mix.
 Well, I guess there’s a third, because we don’t use dairy in our mashed potatoes.
 The results?
 Perfection!

 Whenever I have mashed potatoes, I need to have corn.
 They just seem to go hand-in-hand.
 That’s one reason I love this vegan cheesy corn casserole, loaded with buttery corn and oozing with cheese!

-This is one of our old recipes which we haven’t reshot yet, so please disregard the photos.
-The recipe itself is golden and something we love to make for our holiday dinner feast.
+This recipe is golden and something we love to make for our holiday dinner feast.
 I love sweet potato casserole, but I oftentimes think people serve it way too sweet.
 So we reduced the amount of sugar and added some crunchy, caramelized nuts to the top as well.

 I made this salad recently and think it’s a perfect addition to any holiday dinner table.
 It’s such a dramatic, delicious dish and meets the needs of a variety of dinner guests, including gluten-free eaters, vegetarian eaters, and even the ever-more rare omnivore!

 These literally are the perfect dinner rolls to serve for your holiday dinner!
 But don’t stop there.
 These buttery, fluffy dinner rolls can be served any time of year!